The Makerspace is located at the Michael Kusalaba Branch Library.

 Create your own design by using our Vinyl Printer (there is a cost involved.)
 Then transfer your design onto a T-shirt, hat, mug or plate by using our Zeny Heat Press for free.
 You supply the item, which must fit the 11.5” x 15” heat plate on the press.

 Use the laser engraver to create something fun for yourself or your home.
-Etch a glass, make a coaster or a bookmark—there are lots of possibilities!
+Etch a glass plate, make a coaster or a bookmark—there are lots of possibilities!
 Engrave on wood, leather, glass or other materials as long as they are on our list of approved materials.
 You provide the material; we approve it for your project.

 Use the Ellison Machine and available dies to cut out different shapes, such as an apple, pumpkin, or maple leaf!
 The Ellison works by pressing a die along with an approved material to easily cut out a shape.
 Select bookmark and puppet dies are also available.
 Click below for a full list of dies and approved materials.
 You must bring in your own materials for this station.